AtharEzz/google-advanced-data-analytics-portfolio/README.md

 Guided case study projects completed as part of the **Google Advanced Data Analytics Professional Certificate** (in progress), following the PACE framework (Plan, Analyze, Construct, Execute) used in professional data analytics work.

-Two parallel business scenarios run across the full certificate, with each course adding a new layer of analytical depth to the same ongoing project:
+Three parallel business scenarios run across the full certificate, with each course adding a new layer of analytical depth to the same ongoing project:

 - **Waze** - Predicting monthly user churn to improve retention
 - **TikTok** - Classifying video submissions as claims or opinions to support content moderation
+- **Automatidata** - Predicting NYC taxi fare amounts for the NYC TLC

 ---